Márton Fucsovics: 2021: First major quarterfinal, ATP 500 final

-2022: Sixth top 100 year-end finish in a row
+2022: Mixed results, sixth top 100 year-end

 Fucsovics started his 2022 season at the Adelaide International 1.
 Seeded fifth, he lost in the first round to qualifier Egor Gerasimov.
 Seeded eighth at the Adelaide International 2, he was defeated in the second round by qualifier Corentin Moutet.
 Ranked 35 at the Australian Open, he fell in the first round to Dušan Lajović in five sets.

 As a previous year finalist at the Rotterdam Open, Fucsovics reached the quarterfinals where he was ousted by second seed and defending champion, Andrey Rublev, in a rematch from last year's championship match.
 In Doha, he upset eighth seed, Lloyd Harris, in the first round.
 He ended up losing in the quarterfinals to third seed, world No. 22, defending champion, and eventual finalist, Nikoloz Basilashvili.
 At the Dubai Championships, he was eliminated in the first round by sixth seed and world No. 14, Denis Shapovalov.
 Playing for Hungary in the Davis Cup tie against Australia, he defeated Thanasi Kokkinakis in his first match.
 In the second match, he lost to Alex de Minaur.
-In the end, Australia got the win over Hungary 3-2.
+In the end, Australia got the win over Hungary 3–2.
 After Davis Cup, he competed at the Indian Wells Masters.
 He lost in the first round to American Mackenzie McDonald.
 In Miami, he was defeated in the second round by 14th seed, rising star, and eventual champion, Carlos Alcaraz.

 Starting his clay-court season at the Monte-Carlo Masters, Fucsovics lost in the second round to 12th seed and world No. 16, Diego Schwartzman.
 In Barcelona, he beat 15th seed, Federico Delbonis, in the second round.
-He was beaten in the third round by fourth seed and world No. 10, Cam Norrie.
+He was defeated in the third round by fourth seed and world No. 10, Cameron Norrie.
 At the Madrid Open, he reached the final round of qualifying and lost to Maxime Cressy.
 Fucsovics retired during his final round of qualifying match against Dušan Lajović at the Italian Open.
 At the French Open, he was beaten in the second round by 20th seed and world No. 23, Marin Čilić, who would end up reaching the semifinals.